precisely/rapids/doc/architecture.md

 2. Definition of suspending operations.

-   The compiler recognizes suspending expressions to determine where to partition code bodies; suspending expressions include expressions which suspend computation ("suspend operations") and expressions which may suspend computation.
-The latter includes, for example, conditional expressions which contain a suspend operation in one branch and a normal expression (e.g., normal function evaluation or symbol evaluation) in the other branch, or invocations of flows, which might return immediately or suspend before returning.
+   The compiler breaks code bodies at expressions termed "suspending expressions".
+Suspending expressions include expressions which suspend computation ("suspending operations", such as the `(listen!)` call above) and expressions which may suspend computation.
+The latter includes, for example, conditional expressions which contain a suspend operation in one branch and a non-suspending expression in the other branch, or invocations of flows, which themselves might return immediately or suspend before returning due to internal branching logic.

 3. Where code is partitioned.